ElektraInitiative/PermaplanT/doc/usecases/copy_paste_selection.md

 - **Scope:** All Layers, except Base
 - **Level:** User Goal
 - **Actors:** App User
-- **Brief:** The user can copy and paste a selection of elements, including succeeding crops, in their plan
+- **Brief:** The user can copy and paste a selection of elements, including succeeding crops, in their map
 - **Status:** Draft

 ## Scenarios